tsunami416604/azure-docs.hu-hu/articles/hdinsight/hdinsight-apache-storm-with-kafka.md

 ### <a name="kafka-reader"></a>Kafka-olvasó

-A Kafka-olvasó topológiában a spout összetevő az adatokat karakterláncértékekként olvassa be a Kafkából.
+A Kafka-olvasó topológiában a spout összetevő sztringértékekként olvassa be a Kafkából az adatokat.
 Az adatokat ezután a naplózási összetevő a Storm-naplóba, a HDFS-bolt összetevő pedig a Storm-fürt HDFS-kompatibilis fájlrendszerébe írja.

 ```yaml
 # kafka-reader